-Craigslist, a well-known classified ads online site, allows users to post job listings.
-Since its beginnings in 1995, the site has earned a reputation for having many job scams, and these scam positions often have generic job titles, such as "Administrative Assistant" or "Customer Service Representative," and often say that you can work from home.
+Craigslist, the well-known classified advertisement and marketplace site, allows users to post job listings.
+Since its beginnings in 1995, the site has earned a reputation for having many job scam postings.
+These scam positions often have generic job titles, such as "Administrative Assistant" or "Customer Service Representative," and often say that you can work from home.
 The listings usually lack a specific company location or say that they're international.
 Therefore, when contacted the advertisers will often say they cannot interview you in person.

 Avoid Craigslist Job Scams

 Your choice of search keywords can also help you avoid scams.
 Be as specific as you can and, if possible, list both a specific job title and location to evade these scam listings.

 In some cities, the listing is displayed for free and in other places, there is a small fee.
 This low- or no-cost pricing can encourage scammers to post fake ads.
 Be wary of very vague or generic job postings on Craigslist.
 Typically, a job advertisement includes information about the position, details on the company, and a specific job title.
 While some companies may post on Craigslist out of a desire for anonymity, if the post does not include a specific job title or outline the position's responsibilities, it's a potential sign that the listing is a scam.

-Poor grammar, typos, and an unprofessional look.
+Review the ad for poor grammar, typos, and an unprofessional look.
 Regardless of where it's posted, a job listing should appear professional.
 Typos, grammatical errors, slang, or excessive amounts of exclamation marks are all red flags.

-The pay is really, really good.
+Beware of jobs that list extrodinary payscales.
 If the pay seems a little too good to be true, it might very well be a scam.
 That's particularly true for jobs that do not require a lot of experience.

 Some ads will tell the applicant they must buy specific software or download a particular app to view more information about the company.
 Legitimate employers don't ever ask job applicants to pay for anything related to job applications or hiring.
 If a listing mentions fees, or if you get an email requesting them, avoid further communication.
 In addition, remember that legitimate employers will never ask for bank account information prior to hiring you and then it would be only for setting up direct deposit after you are employed with the company.

 More Craiglist Fraud

 These job scams will ask you to send money or set up a bank account to receive paychecks (which, if sent to you, are not legitimate).
 Other Craigslist employment related scams ask you to subscribe to a site where you can find more job listings, or have you join a site to receive web training.

 Some scams will ask you to pay for a background check or credit check as a condition of employment.
-Others, once you have responded to the posting, will ask for your bank account or credit card information to process your application or start the hiring process.
+Others—once you have responded to the posting—will ask for your bank account or credit card information to process your application or start the hiring process.
 Some of these companies will instruct you to wire money for a training kit or employment supplies.

 Craigslist Job Warnings

-Craigslist provides a warning regarding some of the typical scams that could be listed in the Jobs section of the site.
+Craigslist provides a warning regarding some of the typical scams that could be listed in the Jobs Section of the site.
 The scam postings may list jobs which aren't legitimate, offer a chance to participate in paid research studies that don't exist, or list other fake opportunities to supposedly earn money.

 The job seeker is then directed to fee-based services and sites where you are instructed to enter personal information that is used for identity theft.
 Those sites include:

-Background checking services
+- Background checking services

-Credit check or credit report
+- A credit check or credit report

-Sites where you are directed to enter your resume, bank account, or credit card numbers, or other personal information
+- Sites where you are directed to enter your resume, bank account, or credit card numbers, or other personal information

-Sites where you are asked to sign up for a "free" trial offer
+- Sites where you are asked to sign up for a "free" trial offer

-Sites offering fee-based training or education
+- Sites offering fee-based training or education

-Sites offering opportunities for making money
+- Sites offering opportunities for making money

-Survey or focus group sites
+- Survey and focus group sites

-Sites designed to deliver malware or misuse your personal information
+- Sites designed to deliver malware or misuse your personal information

 Craigslist does have many legitimate job listings, so don't get discouraged.
 Simply be cautious when applying for jobs and giving out personal information.